A Faster Generalized Two-Stage Approximate Top-K: Results and Discussion

-The cost of the first stage remains nearly constant from $K'=1$ to $K'=6$, which we attribute to the memory-bound nature of the first stage.
-According to the performance model in Section \ref{sec:runtime_perf_analysis} and the numbers in Table \ref{tbl:hw_throughput}, the first stage must be memory bound until we exceed 30 VPU operations per 4-byte element.
-This transition occurs around $K'=6$ for our algorithm, according to the operational intensity formula in Section \ref{sec:methods:implementation}.
+The first stage cost remains nearly constant from $K'=1$ to $K'=6$ due to its memory-bound nature.
+According to the performance model in Section \ref{sec:runtime_perf_analysis} and Table \ref{tbl:hw_throughput}, the first stage must be memory bound until we exceed 30 VPU operations per 4-byte element, which occurs around $K'=6$, according to the operation count formula in Section \ref{sec:methods:implementation}.
 Therefore, we expect the latency of the first stage to be independent of $K'$ until we reach $K'=6$.